 \paragraph{Implications.} While the focus of our work is theoretical, our results show that current \emph{practical} algorithmic approaches are already close to worst-case optimal.
 Specifically, we show that it is impossible to obtain algorithms with communication cost e.g. $O( Nd + d \log d / \varepsilon )$ by ``pipelining'' communication costs across algorithm iterations, performing additional local optimisation steps, or by introducing entirely new algorithmic techniques.

-At the same time, our upper bound shows that, for quadratic functions, \emph{gradient descent costs asymptotically exactly as much as broadcasting the solution}.
-Specifically, broadcasting a single $d$-dimensional point from $[0,1]^d$ within accuracy $(\varepsilon/\beta)^{1/2}$ -- required for $\varepsilon$-approximation of the sum $\sum_{i = 1}^N f_i(z)$ -- to $N$ nodes costs $\Omega( Nd \log (\beta d / \varepsilon ))$ bits~\cite{alistarh2020distributed}, and thus the communication cost of our algorithm is tight.
-Further, our lower bound show that little can be gained by avoiding this broadcast.
+At the same time, our upper bound conceptually shows that, for quadratic functions, carefully quantised gradient descent can cost asymptotically the same as broadcasting the solution, while the lower bound shows that this cost is inherent.
+Specifically, broadcasting a single $d$-dimensional point from $[0,1]^d$ within accuracy $(\varepsilon/\beta)^{1/2}$, as required for $\varepsilon$-approximation of the sum $\sum_{i = 1}^N f_i(z)$, to $N$ nodes costs $\Omega( Nd \log (\beta d / \varepsilon ))$ bits~\cite{alistarh2020distributed}, and thus the communication cost of our algorithm is tight.
+The lower bound shows that little can be gained by avoiding this broadcast.

+\paragraph{Extensions.} Following \citet{tsitsiklis1987communication} and \citet{magnusson2019maintaining}, we have assumed above that the range of the input functions is $[0,1]^d$, and the global objective is the sum of input functions.
+However, the results apply even with some modifications to the setting.

+First, we can consider a case where the global objective is the average $1/N \sum_{i = 1}^N f_i$ instead of sum.
+In this case, the lower bound holds with $\beta = \beta_0$, and the upper bound holds as stated, with $\beta$ being the smoothness parameter of the average.
+Second, the results can be extended for any compact convex domain of input functions, with the precise bounds depending on the \emph{volume} and \emph{diameter} of the domain for the lower and upper bound, respectively.
+For example, one can easily verify that, for inputs defined over the unit sphere, the bounds still hold, but without the factor $d$ inside the logarithm.

+\paragraph{Limitations.} We note that there still remains a small gap between our upper and lower bounds.
+To illustrate this, consider optimisation of the \emph{average} of quadratic functions $x \mapsto \norm{ x - x^*}^2_2$ defined over the unit hypercube $[0,1]^d$; in this case, the bounds take the form

+Moreover, the lower bound requires the parameter dependency $\beta d / N^2 \varepsilon = \Omega(1)$ to hold.
+We note that we cannot fully get rid of this requirement: specifically, as we show in Appendix~\ref{app:subsampling}, we can use a simple input sub-sampling approach to show that, if we have $\beta d / \varepsilon = O(N^\delta)$ for $\delta < 1$, then problem~(\ref{eqn:main}) can be solved with $O(N^\delta d \log \beta d/\varepsilon)$ total bits communicated using a randomised algorithm, asymptotically less than dictated by the general lower bound.

-\paragraph{Limitations.} The main question our current techniques do not address is the precise dependency on the condition number $\kappa$.
-Our lower bound techniques do not benefit from large $\kappa$, so new ideas would be required to address this question.
-On the upper bound side, the linear dependency on $\kappa$ appears to be inherent for our quantised gradient descent algorithm.
+A second question our current techniques do not address is the precise dependency on the condition number $\kappa$.
+Our lower bound techniques do no benefit from large $\kappa$, so new ideas would be required to address this question.